Roomify/docs/bat/drupal/events_types.rst

 ===========================
 To connect a Type Bundle to an Event you first have to add a default event value field.

-In ``admin/bat/config/type-bundles`` click on the manage fields tab of the event type you are interested in and add fields to hold default event values.
+In ``admin/bat/config/type-bundles`` click on the "manage fields" operation of the type you are interested in and add fields to hold default event values.

 Fixed State Events
 -------------------